callmecavs/outset/README.md

 ## About

-Outset is **a workflow more than it is a framework.** It aims to exist in the background, not the spotlight.
+Outset is **a workflow moreso than it is a framework.** It aims to exist in the background, not the spotlight.

 All the magic happens in the [`gulpfile`](https://github.com/callmecavs/outset/blob/master/lib/gulpfile.js).
-The actual HTML/CSS/JS provides some useful but minimal boilerplate.
-It eliminates a number of annoyances, while making very few assumptions.
-It is developed and maintained with the intention of being the solution to writing code frontend code instantly, without worrying about configuring a build system.
+The actual HTML/CSS/JS [code](https://github.com/callmecavs/outset/tree/master/lib/src) provides some useful but minimal boilerplate.
+A more detailed explanation of both can be found [here](https://github.com/callmecavs/outset/blob/master/DETAIL.md).

+Outset eliminates a number of annoyances, while making very few assumptions.
+It is developed with the intention of being the solution to writing code frontend code instantly, without worrying about setup, or configuring a build system.

 ## Install